 We investigate where and how biomass flows today and create models to simulate future scenarios.
 We analyse interactions between forest resources and socio-economic processes.
 Multiple streams of data are available to assess these interactions, starting from the mapping of biomass availability, going through forest management data and then through the flows of biomass through the industry.

 We research how climate change will reshape European forests, and particularly which tree species will be able to grow where.

-Forest ecosystem functions support the provision of ecosystem services to humans.
+Forest ecosystems in good condition support the provision of ecosystem services to humans.
 These constitute the direct and indirect contributions of forest ecosystems to human wellbeing.
-Our current activities include biophysical mapping and assessment of forest ecosystem services; measuring changes in the provision of these services as a result of anthropogenic and natural disturbances; economic valuation and environmental and economic accounting.
+Our activities focus on mapping and assessment of forest ecosystem condition and services; measuring changes in condition resulting from anthropogenic and natural disturbances; economic valuation, and environmental and economic accounting.

 Landscape Pattern Analysis

 Methods and software to analyse landscape patterns in digital imagery.

 Forest disturbance regimes are changing with the climate.
 While wildfires are being operationally monitored as part of the Copernicus programme, there is currently no systematic detection or mapping of forest disturbances caused by wind storms, insect outbreaks, diseases, droughts, or logging.
 Our research helps address this among others by collecting and sharing reference information and by facilitating the analysis of remote sensing data for forest disturbance detection and monitoring.

 Mapping and monitoring of forest fires in European forests and wildfires on Global scale.